lubusIN/wpui/readme.md

 # WPUI
 ### Build Your React Powered WordPress Plugin Or App With Speed.
-WPUI is a design pattern library built upon wordpress components Which gives you the building blocks you need to build your react-powered WordPress plugin or app. spend less time on UI and more time building your idea.
+WPUI is a design pattern library built upon WordPress components Which gives you the building blocks you need to build your react-powered WordPress plugin or app.
+Spend less time on UI and more time building your idea.

 ## Usage
 - Visit https://wpui.lubus.in/